AshleyF/BriefEmbedded/README.md

-brief-embedded
+Brief Embedded
 ==============

-Brief Embedded is a scriptable firmware and protocol for interfacing hardware with .NET libraries and for running real time control loops.
+Brief Embedded is a scriptable firmware and protocol for interfacing hardware with .NET.